shtayerc/cboard/MANUAL.md

 ### TRAINING

 TEXTINPUT mode.
 Notation is hidden.
-After user plays move that exists in notation, random opponents move will be played.
+After user plays move that exists in notation the opponents move will be played automatically - starting with main line.
 Move can be inserted with mouse or in SAN format.
-Training can be restarted with "Restart" value.
+There are 3 avaliable commands besides correct SAN moves: Restart, Repeat and Next.
+Restart will start from begining - first game and its main line.
+Repeat will replay current line again.
+Next will proceed to the next line or next file if all lines in current game are finished.

 <a name="move"></a>